Dollar Cost Average or Lump Sum Investing – Here’s our Take

-Do you dream about the day you win the lottery or inherit a large sum of cash from a long lost relative you didn’t know you had?
-Or, are you planning to contribute to your child’s college 529 plan and ask yourself, should I contribute a lump sum today or contribute monthly to the plan?
-Although we’ve never had a client win the lottery, we do have clients that have inherited or have a larger sum of money they want to invest.
+Do you dream about the day you win the lottery or inherit a large sum of cash from a long-lost relative you didn’t know you had?
+Or, are you planning to contribute to your child’s college 529 plan?
+Should I contribute a lump sum today or contribute monthly to the plan?
+Although we’ve never had a client win the lottery, we do have clients who have inherited or have a larger sum of money they want to invest.
 At this point, I often ask the question, should we invest it all now or dollar cost average the investment over time?

 Figure 2 shows the findings were consistent when looking at portfolios that were 100% equities or 100% fixed income during the same time period.

 Now you may be asking yourself, but what about risk?
 It is important to look at the level of risk relative to dollar cost averaging.
-To do this, the researchers subtracted the ending portfolio values of a lump sum investment strategy from the ending portfolio value of a dollar cost averaging strategy and compared them by percentile rank.
-In this analysis, there was wide distribution of outcomes, as seen in Figure 3.
-It was possible for either strategy to under-perform the other over a given period.
+To do this, the researchers subtracted the ending portfolio values of a lump sum investment strategy from the ending portfolio value of a dollar-cost averaging strategy and compared them by percentile rank.
+In this analysis, there was a wide distribution of outcomes, as seen in Figure 3.
+It was possible for either strategy to underperform the other over a given period.

 Despite this, some investors may still be concerned with investing a large sum right before a market downturn.
 Vanguard found that dollar cost averaging performed better during market downturns, so dollar cost averaging may be a logical option for investors who prefer some short-term downside protection.